ioccc-src/winner/1992/lush/README.md

 [Yusuke Endoh](/winners.html#Yusuke_Endoh) supplied a patch which makes this work with gcc.
-Due to how it works (see Judges' comments below) this will not work with clang.
+Due to how it works (see Judges' remarks below) this will not work with clang.
 Thank you Yusuke!

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made it use `fgets()`